thomasyit/cape-k3s-ansible-deployment/README.md

 ## Reporting Bugs

-If you encounter bugs, please [create a new issue on GitHub](https://github.com/cape-sh/cape/issues/new) or talk to us on our [`#general` Slack channel](https://capesh.slack.com).
+If you encounter a bug, please [create a new issue on GitHub](https://github.com/cape-sh/cape/issues/new) or talk to us on our [`#general` Slack channel](https://capesh.slack.com).
 When reporting a bug please include the following information: